DevOnBike/Security/README.md

 # Heimdall
 all around security like algorithms, approaches to common problems ready to be used in your project:
 - chacha20 poly 1305 (pure .net + BouncyCastle)
-- xchacha20 poly 1305 algorithm (pure .net)
+- xchacha20 poly 1305 algorithm (BouncyCastle)
 - format preserving encryption (FPE using BouncyCastle)